-New research identifies effective treatment for common gynecological problemFebruary 14th, 2013 in Obstetrics & gynaecology
+New research identifies effective treatment for common gynecological problemFebruary 14, 2013 in Medicine & Health / Obstetrics & gynaecology

 New research from the Los Angeles Biomedical Research Institute (LA BioMed) found a progestogen-only treatment halted bleeding in women suffering from extremely heavy periods, according to the study published online by the American Journal of Obstetrics and Gynecology.

 "Excessive uterine bleeding is a common problem we see in gynecological practices and emergency rooms.
 It can interfere with women's daily activities and put them at risk for anemia and other more serious health consequences caused by blood loss," said Anita L. Nelson, MD, a LA BioMed lead investigator and corresponding author of the study.
 "Until now, there has been no Food and Drug Administration-approved products for short-term treatment of this condition.
 Based on our study, we conclude that this new progestogen-only treatment is effective in stopping acute abnormal uterine bleeding."

 Within five days of receiving the therapy, bleeding had ceased in 44 of the 48 women in the study, and the other four were only experiencing spotting.
 The mean time to bleeding cessation was 2.6 days, leading the researchers to conclude the progestogen-only treatment was an effective short-term therapy for acute abnormal uterine bleeding.

 In the pilot study, the patients received a 150-milligram injection of Depomedroxyprogesterone acetate (DMPA) and then were given medroxyprogesterone acetate (MPA) 20 milligram pills that were to be taken orally every eight hours for three days.